garrandall/popular-music-data/tracks/for-once-in-my-life-jackie-wilson.md

 For once I can't touch
 What my heart used to dream of
 Long before I knew
-Ooh, ooh, ooh, someone like you
+Oh, oh, oh, someone like you
 Would ever dream of makin my dreams come true
 For once in my life
 I won't let sorrow hurt me